Regional Haze and BART

 - Learn more about recent Regional Haze Rule developments in Nevada

 - Learn more about the Regional Haze Rule

-On October 6, 2020 from 9:00 am - 10:30 am PDT, NDEP is holding a virtual stakeholder meeting regarding Nevada's Regional Haze State Implementation Plan for the second implementation period (2018-2028).
+On October 6, 2020 from 9:00 am - 10:30 am PDT, NDEP held a virtual stakeholder meeting regarding Nevada's Regional Haze State Implementation Plan for the second implementation period (2018 - 2028).
 Created to reduce the effects of haze and improve air quality at designated national parks and wilderness areas, the Regional Haze Rule aims to reduce state-wide and regional emissions contributing to haze.
-This meeting will serve as an introduction to Regional Haze in Nevada and NDEP's recent efforts in developing the Regional Haze State Implementation Plan due on July 31, 2021.
+This meeting served as an introduction to Regional Haze in Nevada and NDEP's recent efforts in developing the Regional Haze State Implementation Plan due on July 31, 2021.

-- Cover Nevada's Class I area - Jarbidge WA;
+- Covered Nevada's Class I area - Jarbidge WA;

-- Present NDEP's progress on point and non-point control analyses;
+- Presented NDEP's progress on point and non-point control analyses;

-- Solicit feedback from stakeholders and answer questions.
+- Solicited feedback from stakeholders and answer questions.

 Nevada has begun preparation of the Regional Haze State Implementation Plan (SIP) for the second implementation period ending in 2028.
 Due to EPA on July 31, 2021, the plan will provide the necessary steps to continue to achieve reasonable progress in visibility improvements at the Jarbidge Wilderness Area and in Class I areas that are outside of the State but may be impacted by emissions from sources in Nevada.